The Culture of Turkey

 - Avoid being critical of the government or Turkish culture.
 Criticism of the government is frowned upon here, and you could be taken into custody if you go overboard.
 Complaints should be kept to yourself.

 - Avoid public displays of affection.
-Turks are very touchy-feely, but this does not extend to PDAs as it does in the West. - Don’t eat with your left hand.
+Turks are very expressive, but this does not extend to PDAs as it does in the West. - Don't eat with your left hand.
 This is a sign of uncleanliness.
 Instead, use your right hand for eating.

 Relationships and Touching in Turkey